NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/deploy-tunnels/deployment-guides/aws.md

    {{<render file="_cloudflared-debian-install.md">}}

-1. Run the following command to authenticate `cloudflared` with your Cloudflare account.
-The command will launch a browser window where you will be prompted to log in with your Cloudflare account and pick any zone you have added to Cloudflare.
+1. Run the following command to authenticate `cloudflared` with your Khulnasoft account.
+The command will launch a browser window where you will be prompted to log in with your Khulnasoft account and pick any zone you have added to Khulnasoft.

    ```sh
    $ cloudflared tunnel login